RobertPaulig/energy-wall/README.md

 # Energy Wall: Coherent Analog Computing Simulation

 ## Abstract
-Filamentary memristors (RRAM) have long been considered the future of analog computing, but they face a fundamental "Energy Wall" due to Random Telegraph Noise (RTN) and high write currents.
-This project demonstrates a breakthrough alternative: **Coherent Analog Computing** using Charge Density Waves (CDW).
-By leveraging phase-change via resonance instead of stochastic filament formation, we achieve orders of magnitude better efficiency and stability.
+Filamentary memristors (RRAM) struggle with an "Energy Wall" due to Random Telegraph Noise (RTN) and high write currents.
+This repository presents a **simulation study** of an alternative approach: **Coherent Analog Computing** using Charge Density Waves (CDW).

+The model explores how leveraging phase-change via resonance (instead of stochastic filament formation) could theoretically achieve orders of magnitude better efficiency and stability.

-## Key Findings: The Energy Wall
+## Key Findings (Simulation Only)

-Our simulation demonstrates that coherent switching bypasses the stochastic limitations of filamentary RRAM.
+Our simulation suggests that coherent switching can bypass the stochastic limitations of filamentary RRAM.

 ![Efficiency Graph](figures/comparison_chart.png)

-**Impact:**
+**Simulation Indications:**
 *   **~100x** reduction in energy consumption.
 *   **Stable >8-bit** precision suitable for LLM inference.